-Therefore, I will try to go from the other side: they are taken from the vision of the problems of coordination of efforts and the desire to solve these problems.
+Therefore, I will try to look at it from the other side: they are taken from the vision of problems of coordination of efforts and the desire to solve these problems.

 What type of personnel make the best managers?
 Are there any criteria by which you can immediately evaluate and understand that such and such a person will be an excellent leader?
 And if so, what are these criteria?

 Evgeny: There are no criteria by which you can understand whether a person will be an excellent manager.
-An excellent manager is 20% raw data and 80% daily work.
-And there are no guarantees that it will be done.
+An excellent leader is 20% basic data and 80% daily work.
+And there is no guarantee that it will be done.

 Yes, the initial 20% can be estimated in principle.
 And here I would look at who from the team is happy to help others, comes to the rescue not only within the framework of direct duties.

-Evgeny: A good manager is one who reduces the stress of subordinates, superiors, and business with his active participation.
-Ideally, everyone does, but this happens infrequently.
-Therefore, I believe that reducing stress in two aspects out of three is already a good option, then you can learn.
+Evgeny: A good manager is one who, through his active participation, reduces the stress of subordinates, superiors, and business.
+Ideally, for everyone, but this happens infrequently.
+Therefore, I believe that reducing stress in two out of three aspects is already a good option, and then you can learn.